-DesignWood colorant is pressure-impregnated into wood with proven soluble copper preservative solutions, Preserve CA or Preserve ACQ, to provide lasting color with long-term protection against fungal decay and termite attack.
+DesignWood colorant is pressure-impregnated into wood with proven soluble copper preservative solution, Preserve CA, to provide lasting color with long-term protection against fungal decay and termite attack.
+Check out the video.

 A Finished Project from the Start

 The DesignWood colorant is pressure impregnated with the preservatives, giving color and protection in one step.
 Eliminating the need for initial staining, you save time and money.
 DesignWood is ideal for decks, docks, bridges, pole-type buildings, structural-framing lumber, fence posts, and landscaping.

 Commercial and Industrial Uses